MiloBuwalda/uva-prog-c/20 Lectures/040 Week 4/00 Monday.md

       2 4 6 8 1 3 7 5

-* When we repeat this algorithm for the right half of the original size-8 ar- ray, we get the following:
+* When we repeat this algorithm for the right half of the original size-8 array, we get the following:

       2 4 6 8 1 3 5 7